 Buyers Guide

-So how do you know if your armour is going to do it’s job?
-It can be a mind numbing area when you get into the detail, but there are essentially two main certification standards that manufacturers can apply to their products:
+So how do you know if your armour will do its job?
+It can be a mind-numbing area when you get into the detail, but there are essentially two primary certification standards that manufacturers can apply to their products:

 CE Level 1: The armour has been tested to provide reasonable protection for general use.